GrabiDev/econ-parser/README.md

 3. Run `surge login` and follow instructions to log in or create account.

 # Environmental variables
-All of the variables below need to be defined in the container for the script to work.
+All of the variables below need to be defined in the container for the script to work:

 | Variable      | Meaning                                                         | Sample value                       |
 | ------------- | --------------------------------------------------------------- | ---------------------------------- |